Aleteia logoAleteia logoAleteia

 Could there be a more hopeful message?
 Our world, rife with sin, sorrow, and brokenness, deeply needs this feast that reminds us of God’s merciful love for us.

 Yet the message of Divine Mercy is twofold.
-We are not only called to seek out God’s mercy for ourselves.
+It not only calls us to seek out God’s mercy for ourselves.
 We are also called to emulate His mercy and grant it to those around us.

 We know that showing mercy is an act of goodness and an imitation of God.
-But how can we practice mercy in daily life?
+But how can we practice mercy in our own daily life?

-Fortunately we have clear guidelines to follow.
-The Church has laid out for us exactly how to practice Christlike mercy in ordinary life, through the spiritual and corporal works of mercy.
-The Catechism tells us,
+Fortunately, we have clear guidelines to follow because the Church has laid out for us exactly how to practice Christlike mercy in ordinary life.
+That is, through the spiritual and corporal works of mercy.
+The Catechism tells us:

 The works of mercy are charitable actions by which we come to the aid of our neighbor in his spiritual and bodily necessities.
 Instructing, advising, consoling, comforting are spiritual works of mercy, as are forgiving and bearing wrongs patiently.
 The corporal works of mercy consist especially in feeding the hungry, sheltering the homeless, clothing the naked, visiting the sick and imprisoned, and burying the dead.

-Whether husbands and fathers, unmarried and single, lay or religious, all men can participate in living God’s mercy as the Church has showed us to do.
-Here are 5 ways all men can participate in Divine Mercy, both receiving it from God and showing it to other people.
+Whether married and parents, unmarried and single, lay or religious, all of us can participate in living God’s mercy as the Church has showed us to do.
+Here are 5 ways all men and women can participate in Divine Mercy, both receiving it from God and showing it to other people.

 Tags: